xcart/xc5-manual/en/modules/mailchimp_integration_with_e-commerce_support/getting_started_with_mailchimp_integration_with_e-commerce_support.md

     OR:
 *   Copy the API key you have set up in your MailChimp account for your X-Cart store and paste it into the field that says "Enter your MailChimp API key manually".
 Save the changes.

 Once your X-Cart store has been connected to your MailChimp account, the module settings page in your X-Cart store's Admin area will show your MailChimp API key and provide some settings that you will be able to use to adjust your module preferences.
-For details, see {% link "Configuring the MailChimp Integration with E-commerce support module" ref_ST1QnErC %}
+For example, you will be able to toggle the E-commerce analytics and Abandoned carts features, choose how your customers should be able to subscribe to your MailChimp lists (whether a customer should be able to choose more than one list when subscribing, whether an additional confirmation should be required after a customer opts in to subscribe, etc.) For more info, see {% link "Configuring the MailChimp Integration with E-commerce support module" ref_ST1QnErC %}